cilium/cilium/Documentation/gettingstarted/kind.rst

 Setting up Cluster Mesh
 ------------------------

-We can complete setup by following the Cluster Mesh guide with :ref:`gs_clustermesh_expose_etcd`.
+We can complete setup by following the Cluster Mesh guide with :ref:`gs_clustermesh`.
 For Kind, we'll want to deploy the ``NodePort`` service into the ``kube-system`` namespace.